 - shall store the Node ID of the CP function as the identifier of the PFCP association;

+- shall send an PFCP Association Setup Response including:

+- a successful cause;

+- its Node ID;

-- shall send an PFCP Association Setup Response with a successful cause, its Node ID, and information of all supported optional features in the UP function and optionally the available user plane resources, e.g. IP address(es) or F-TEID range.
+- information of all supported optional features in the UP function;

+- optionally the available user plane resources, e.g. IP address(es) or F-TEID range;

+- optionally one or more UE IP address Pool Information IE which contains a list of UE IP Address Pool Identities per Network Instance.

 - shall send an PFCP Version Not Supported Response if the PFCP header of the request indicates a PFCP protocol version that is not supported by the UP function;